-By common sense, HiSockClient's provide a way to send data to the server, with :meth:'send() and raw_send().
-Again, with the exception of raw_send(), the send methods accept two arguments; the first being the command of the data, and the second being the data itself.
+By common sense, HiSockClients provide a way to send data to the server, with send() and raw\send().
+Again, with the exception of raw\send(), the send methods accept two arguments; the first being the command of the data, and the second being the data itself.

-Like Hi SockServer, The data must be a bytes-like object (E.g b''Sussy'')
+Like Hi SockServer, The data must be a bytes-like object or a dictionary and our server can be